Blue Ridge Eye Associates in Harrisonburg offers many options for contact lenses.

 Daily disposable contact lenses are the healthiest, most comfortable, and most convenient design of lens.
 Just put on a fresh, new pair each morning and toss them at night.
 Ask your optometrist if you are a candidate for daily contact lenses.

 Regardless of the type of contact lenses you wear, an annual eye exam is recommended to ensure the continued good health of your eyes.
-Schedule an appointment for an assessment and advice at Blue Ridge Eye Associates in Harrisonburg, and we will be in touch with you shortly.
+Request an appointment for an assessment and advice at Blue Ridge Eye Associates in Harrisonburg, and we will be in touch with you shortly.